iwarner/CodeBlender-Middleman/source/localizable/docs/gems.md

 ## Introduction

-Ruby gems are intergral to running Middleman.
+Ruby gems are integral to running Middleman.
 There is an easy solution though at it involves utilising the Bundler gem package manager

     $ gem install --no-ri --no-rdo bundler